oslabs-beta/kaptn/README.md

 Our application defaults to our dashboard page, where you will be able to select a file from your local system as the current working directory.
 From there, you can choose from the pre-suggested commands—including kubectl—to manage your kubernetes clusters or free type in the command line interface.
 You can click on the ‘run’ button to run your command, or the ‘clear’ button to wipe the command line.

 ### Easy Setup
-1. Create / Choose image
+1. Choose image
-    - You will first need to create / choose an image of the application that you want to deploy
+    - Before you begin to configure your docker and kubernetes, you will need a docker image.
+You may create your own docker image by defining that image       in a dockerfile.
+For the purposes of this tutorial, however, select an existing image from an online registry, such as dockerhub
+        -Navigate to hub.docker.com on your browser and create an account / sign in -Upon entering the dockerhub dashboard, use the search bar or the explore page to look up an image -After selecting an image, click on 'Tags' to view all tag labels attached -Type out the full image name with the tag into the Image Input Field and press the Enter key -You may move onto step 2 once you see the image name you typed above render above the input field
 2. Choose working directory
 3. Create YAML file
     - Click on the CREATE .YAML FILE button, which will open up a page for you to set up your yaml file
     - Using the interactive .yaml generator, configure your file accordingly (e.g. deployment, deployment strategy, volume, DNS).
 You will be able to preview your code on the right side of the page as you make changes
+        -In the section to set the image, copy paste the full image name and tag rendered above the input field -Confirm that the configured YAML file contains the image name and tag you entered
     - Once complete, copy the yaml file by clicking the Copy to Clipboard button in the top right corner
     - Paste your code into the Name input field in the following format and press enter or click run: `echo ‘YOUR CODE’ > FILENAME.yaml`
     - Use your OS finder / files to locate the yaml file you created and confirm that it is configured as you expect
     - Congratulations!
-You have successfully created a .yaml file!
+You have successfully created a .yaml file using an existing image from dockerhub!

 ### Metrics
 The metrics section is made up of various grafana dashboards to monitor different aspects of your Kubernetes clusters, including: